Tauranga MP Simon Bridges, leader of the National Party

 "It appears this is a hate crime that has no place in New Zealand.
 I think every New Zealander and visitor to our country will be appalled and saddened.

-"People should look after themselves and their families as this is a great tragedy for the country."
+"People should look after themselves their families as this is a great tragedy for the country."

-Coffey said he was "absolutely gutted" to see so much hatred present towards Muslims.
+Coffey said he was "absolutely gutted" to see so much hatred present in society towards Muslims.

 "I just don't understand it ...
 This is absolutely unacceptable."